Long distance running: The ins and outs

-Despite individual approaches, the benefits of a weekly long run are universal.
+Yes, long distance running is good for you.
+Despite individual approaches, the benefits of a weekly long distance run are universal.
 Danny Mackey, head coach of the professional Brooks Beasts, offers three physiological benefits of a weekly long run:

 - Increased cardiac output: Improving your heart’s ability to pump red blood cells — the ones that carry oxygen — to your muscles helps you run longer without depleting your muscles.